jchapin/capitaltechnologyservices.github.io/_posts/2016-02-23-client-onboarding.md

 User acceptance testing should be performed by the client on each new feature, enhancement, or bug fix we perform.
 Doing so greatly reduces the risk involved in operating your project.
-We provide flags / labels for clients to approve or reject every pull request / issue that we have address on their behalf.
+In Github we provide flags / labels for clients to approve or reject every pull request / issue that we have addressed.

 Testing is an opportunity to review the work before deployment.